Star Wars: The Force Awakens: Plot

 Starkiller Base destroys the Hosnian star system, including the New Republic capital Hosnian Prime, leaving the Resistance without support.
 The First Order attacks Takodana in search of BB-8.
 Han, Chewbacca, and Finn are saved by Resistance X-wing fighters led by Poe, who survived the crash.
-Leia arrives at Takodana with C-3PO and reunites with Han; it is revealed that she is Kylo's mother.
-Meanwhile, Kylo captures Rey, realizing she had seen the map, and takes her to Starkiller Base, but she resists his mind-reading attempts.
-Snoke orders Kylo to bring Rey to him.
+Leia arrives at Takodana and reunites with Han; it is revealed that she is Ren's mother.
+Meanwhile, Ren captures Rey, realizing she had seen the map.
+He takes her to Starkiller Base, where she resists his attempts to read her mind.
 Discovering she can use the Force, Rey escapes using a Jedi mind trick on a stormtrooper guard.

-At the Resistance base, BB-8 finds R2-D2, who had been in low-power mode since Luke's disappearance.
 As Starkiller Base prepares to fire again, the Resistance plans to destroy it by attacking its thermal oscillator.
-Using the Falcon, Han, Chewbacca, and Finn infiltrate the facility, find Rey, and plant explosives.
-Han confronts Kylo, calling him by his birth name, Ben, and implores him to abandon the dark side.
-Kylo seems to consider this, but he ultimately kills Han.
-Chewbacca shoots Kylo, injuring him, and sets off the explosives, allowing Poe to attack and destroy the base's thermal oscillator.
+Han, Chewbacca, and Finn infiltrate the base, find Rey and plant explosives.
+Han confronts Ren, calling him by his birth name, Ben Solo, and implores him to abandon the dark side.
+Ren seems to consider this, but ultimately kills Han.
+A devastated Chewbacca shoots Ren, injuring him, and sets off the explosives, allowing Poe to attack and destroy the oscillator.

-Kylo pursues Rey and Finn into the woods and incapacitates Rey.
-Finn uses the lightsaber to duel Kylo but is quickly defeated.
-Rey awakens, takes the lightsaber, and defeats Kylo in a duel.
-Snoke orders Hux to evacuate and bring Kylo to him to complete his training.
-Chewbacca saves Rey and the injured Finn, and they escape aboard the Falcon.
-As the Resistance forces flee, Starkiller Base implodes and erupts into a star.
-R2-D2 awakens and reveals the rest of the map, which points to the oceanic planet Ahch-To.

-Rey, Chewbacca, and R2-D2 travel to Ahch-To on the Falcon.
-Rey finds Luke atop a cliff on a remote island and presents him with his lightsaber.
+Ren pursues Rey and Finn into the woods and incapacitates Rey.
+Finn uses the lightsaber to duel Ren but is quickly defeated.
+Rey awakens, takes the lightsaber, and defeats Ren in a duel.
+Chewbacca saves Rey and the injured Finn and they escape aboard the Falcon.
+As the Resistance forces flee, Starkiller Base explodes.
+R2-D2 reveals the rest of the map, which points to the planet Ahch-To.
+Leaving Finn to recover from his wounds, Rey, Chewbacca, and R2-D2 travel to Ahch-To on the Falcon.
+Rey finds Luke atop a cliff and presents him with the lightsaber.